pes18fan/simple-programs/dsa/data_structs/graphs.md

 ```

 Here, each of the objects represented by {} is an edge.
 Each edge may also
-have an associated weight field, if the graph is weighted.
+have an associated weight field along with the `to` field, if the graph is weighted.

 ### Adjacency Matrix
 We have a matrix, where each row and column represents a node.
 The cell where